 Various forms of hormonal contraceptive pills are now available commercially.
 Most tablets contain either progestin (progesterone) alone or a combination of progestin with estrogen in a fixed proportion.

 Progestin-only pills or POP contain only progestin (a synthetic form of the human natural hormone progesterone) and have no estrogen content.
 POPs need to be taken orally on all days of the normal menstrual cycle.
 Since a normal menstrual cycle lasts 28 days, these pills are available in blister packs of 28 tablets.
+However, these pills are also available in 21-day packs.
 Unlike certain other formulations, one needs to consume these tablets on a regular and daily basis for optimum results.
 Taken as prescribed, you should ideally get your next period 28 days from the day you took your first pill of the blister pack.
 You might experience irregular cycles or abnormal spotting in the initial few months, discuss this with your doctor.
 POPs are associated with fewer side effects due to the absence of estrogen, like weight gain, etc.

 2. Combination Pills